DekodeInteraktiv/hogan-core/README.md

 ### 1.1.0
 #### Breaking changes
 - Hogan is no longer added by default to the post types `post`.
 Use the filter `hogan/supported_post_types` to declare Hogan support to different post types.
+- Heading and lead is now built into Hogan Core and can to be included in every module using filters, see section [Adding header and lead to modules](#adding-header-and-lead-to-modules) for example.

 ### 1.0.17
 - Added custom blockquote btn to hogan toolbar.
 Only appears if TinyMCEPlugin [Blockquote with cite](https://github.com/DekodeInteraktiv/WP-Snippets) is added to MU-plugins in the project you are working on.